SeanCLynch/checklisting/README.md

 Unlike a surgeon forgetting to wash his hands | a pilot panicking in a storm | a security guard wandering aimlessly | etc., Checklisting.Club provides a collaborative action plan for any situation.

+## For Organizations:

+For skilled workers and managers who need safety during crucial and complex processes, Checklisting.Club is a website that provides a collaborative and systematic set of tools to provide preparedness and peace of mind.

+## Examples / Who is this for?

+* Pilots managing uncommon situations.
+* Doctors performing routine procedures.
+* Chefs following cleaning standards.
+* Engineers building secure infrastructure.
+* Designers creating accessible interfaces.
+* Data scientists debugging models.
+* IT administrators setting up a new server.
+* Software developers learning version control.
+* Police officers, machinists, teachers, nurses, and more...

+## Background:
+* The Checklist Manifesto - Atul Gawande
+* Github.com

 ## Features:
 * Easily create checklists.
 Duh.
 * Automatically (and optionally!) scan your checklist for best practices (e.g. number of items, simple wording, do-confirm vs read-do, etc).